 Table of Contents

 What you clean your maple fingerboard with depends on whether or not you have an unfinished maple fretboard or a finished one.
-Here’s what you need for each one:
+Keep reading to learn more about what works for the type of fingerboard that you have.

 For Unfinished Maple Fretboards